Nexosis/nexosis.github.io/_guides/ErrorCodes.md

 order: 6
 ---

-The following are the different kinds of error messages you could receive when using the Nexosis Api.
+The following are the different kinds of error messages you could receive when using the Nexosis API.

 ## 400

 These are generally validation errors on the request being performed.
-If you are receiving a 400 error, the property or value which is failing validation will be specified in the `errorDetails` property of the response.
-In particular, the following are the validation errors you could see.
+If you are receiving a 400 error, the specific type of error can be found in the `errorType` property, and the properties or values which are failing validation will be specified in the `errorDetails` property of the response.
+In particular, the following are different types of validation errors you could see.

 ### InvalidColumnMetadata

 When uploading data, the accompanying column metadata is validated to ensure that we correctly understand how all of the columns in the uploaded dataset should be used.
-The column name and the reason that validation failed will be specified.
+If the specified metadata is not compatible with the specified data, then an error will be reported.
+The column names and reasons that validation failed will be specified.

 ``` json
 {